Londonderry House

 Londonderry House was an aristocratic townhouse situated on Park Lane in the Mayfair district of London, England.
 The mansion served as the London residence of the Marquesses of Londonderry.
-It remained their home until 1962.
-In that year Londonderry House was sold by the Trustees of the 7th Marquess of Londonderry's Will Trusts to a developer who built the "Londonderry Hotel" on the site, not (as is sometimes, erroneously, stated) the Hilton.
+It remained their London home until 1962.
+In that year, Londonderry House was sold by the Trustees of the 7th Marquess of Londonderry's Will Trust to a developer who built the "Londonderry Hotel" on the site, not (as is sometimes, erroneously, stated) the Hilton.
 The Hilton Hotel is on the other side of the street, and had already been opened.
 COMO Metropolitan London now occupies the site of Londonderry House.

 History

-Holderness House, later Londonderry House, was designed by Athenian Stuart for Robert Darcy, 4th Earl of Holderness in the period c.
+Holderness House, later Londonderry House, was designed by Athenian Stuart for the 4th Earl of Holderness in the period c.
 1760–5, with ceilings based on Robert Wood's Ruins of Palmyra.
 The Earl is thought to have acquired the building next door as well, but at a later date.
 He subsequently joined the two so that the house became a double-fronted London mansion.

 The residence was purchased in 1819 by the 1st Baron Stewart, an Irish aristocrat, to serve as a home whilst the family stayed in London during the annual social season.
-Soon after the purchase, he began redecorating and spared no expense, as shown by his choice of architects: Benjamin Dean Wyatt and Philip Wyatt.
+Soon after the purchase, Lord Stewart began redecorating and spared no expense, as shown by his choice of architects: Benjamin Dean Wyatt and Philip Wyatt.
 In 1822, Lord Stewart became the 3rd Marquess of Londonderry.
 By 1835, the home's transformation was complete.
-Some half a century later, in 1882–83, the 5th Marquess commissioned James Brooks to build, in red brick with terracotta facings, a handsome new stable yard, coach houses, and accommodation for the stable staff of Londonderry House, arranged around an internal courtyard (all of which were accessible via wide double doors opening on to Brick Street).
+Some half a century later, in 1882–83, the 5th Marquess of Londonderry commissioned James Brooks to build, in red brick with terracotta facings, a handsome new stable yard, coach houses, and accommodation for the stable staff of Londonderry House, arranged around an internal courtyard (all of which were accessible via wide double doors opening on to Brick Street).

-Louis-Napoléon Bonaparte (later Napoleon III) often visited Londonderry House while exiled in London in 1836-40 and 1846–48.
+Prince Louis-Napoléon Bonaparte (later Emperor Napoléon III) often visited Londonderry House while exiled in London in 1836-40 and 1846–48.

-During World War I, the house was used as a military hospital.
-After the war, Charles Vane-Tempest-Stewart, Viscount Castlereagh, and his wife, Edith Helen Chaplin, continued to use the house and entertained extensively.
-After World War II, the house remained in the possession of the 7th Marquess of Londonderry with the Royal Aero Club leasing most of Londonderry House, though the family retained twenty two rooms for their own use.
+During the First World War, the house was used as a military hospital.
+After the war, the 7th Marquess of Londonderry, a prominent Ulster Unionist politician, and his wife, Edith Helen Chaplin, continued to use the house and entertained extensively.
+After the Second World War, the house remained in the possession of the 7th Marquess of Londonderry with the Royal Aero Club leasing most of Londonderry House, though the family retained twenty two rooms for their own use.
 Following the death of the 7th Marquess in 1949, his widow Edith continued in occupation by permission of the Trustees of her late husband's Will, until her death in 1959.